-For more information about flow metrics, see the documentation of the tFlowMeterCatcher component in Talend Components Reference Guide and see Talend Activity Monitoring Console User Guide.
+For more information about flow metrics, see the documentation of tFlowMeterCatcher at https://help.talend.com and see Talend Activity Monitoring Console User Guide.

 When you configure an Iterate connection, you are actually enabling parallel iterations.
 For further information, see How to launch parallel iterations to read data.

 When working in a remote project, you can define checkpoints on OnSubjobOK and OnSubjobError trigger connections, so that the execution of your Job can be recovered, in case of Job execution failure, from the last checkpoint previous to the error through the Error Recovery Management page in Talend Administration Center.